jasonkuhrt/graffle/README.md

 Return both the errors and data, only works with `rawRequest`.

 ## Knowledge Base

+#### Why was the file upload feature taken away?
+Will it return?

+In [this issue](https://github.com/jasonkuhrt/graphql-request/issues/500) we decided to make this library more stable and maintainable.
+In principal the feature is still in scope of this library and will make a return when we find time to do the feature right.

 #### Why do I have to install `graphql`?